madjeek-web/symfony-mailjet-bundle/README.md

 ---

-## 🎯 What is this project?
+## 🎯 What is this project ?

-This is a **Symfony Bundle** — a reusable plugin for PHP applications built with the [Symfony framework](https://symfony.com/).
+This is a **Symfony Bundle** - a reusable plugin for PHP applications built with the [Symfony framework](https://symfony.com/).

 ### The problem it solves

 The original Mailjet bundle for Symfony was written in **2015**.
 The PHP and Symfony ecosystem has changed enormously since then.
-That old bundle:
+That old bundle :

-- Used Symfony 2 (we're now on Symfony 7 — 5 major versions later!)
+- Used Symfony 2 (we're now on Symfony 7 - 5 major versions later!)
 - Used raw cURL calls (fragile, hard to test)
 - Had no async support (blocks your server while waiting for the API)
 - Had no type safety (PHP has added many type features since 2015)